mariamargherita/WordsRecognitionByLipVideo/README.md

 The primary goal of this project is to address the following problem:

-> **Problem**: Our goal is to construct a classifier that can determine the class of a new, unseen example by enhancing classifiers available at the [Kaggle competition link](https://www.kaggle.com/competitions/smemi309-final-evaluation-challenge-2022).
+> **Problem**: Our goal is to construct a classifier that can determine the class of a new, unseen example as accurately as possible.
+We will compare then its performance with the one of a CNN-LSTM.

 The main *metric* that will be used to assess the performance of the models is *accuracy*.
 <br>